|AGE & CONSENT|

 What is sugaring?

 Sugaring is the oldest form of hair removal dating back to ancient Egypt!
 While the process and safety standards have surely evolved, it is just as much an art form today as it was back then.
 Sugaring is a fantastic alternative to waxing and other methods, especially those with sensitive skin.

 Hair removal is achieved by using a natural compound of sugar, lemon juice, and water.
 The texture is similar to a thick caramel and applied to the skin at room temperature or slightly warmed, never hot, unlike wax.
 The sugar paste is then gently molded along the area of hair growth.
 With a quick flick of the wrist, unwanted hair is removed at the follicle in the natural direction of growth.
 With swift but thorough attention, the process is repeated until the desired look or shape is achieved.

 - Pure and natural.
-Sugar.
-Lemon.
-Water.
-That’s it.
 Yes, it's edible!
-Wax, on the other hand, contains resins and other chemicals you might not want to touch, much less allow near your sensitive parts.
-Waxing also requires chemical solvents for clean-up, whereas sugar comes off with just water.
+Wax contains resins and other chemicals you might not want to touch, much less allow near your sensitive parts.
+Waxing requires chemical solvents for clean-up, whereas sugar comes off with just water.

 - Sanitary, hypoallergenic, and non-comedogenic with zero risk of cross-contamination with proper application.
 A fresh sugar paste is used for every client so there no double dipping, ever.
-With waxing, a single pot of wax is used for multiple clients, upping the risk of bacterial growth and contamination.
+When waxing, a single pot of wax is used for multiple clients increasing the risk of bacterial growth and contamination.

 - More effective, longer lasting.
-Sugaring removes hair along the natural direction of growth, but waxing does just the opposite.
-By working against the grain, so to speak, waxing can not only be more painful, but also presents greater risk for hair breakage, ingrown hairs, and unsightly bumps.
+Hair is removed along the natural direction of growth; waxing does just the opposite.
+By working against the natural growth, waxing can painful with a greater risk for hair breakage, ingrown hairs, and unsightly bumps.